hhandika/segui/website/docs/installation/install_dev.md

 cargo --version
 ```

-It should show the version number of the number app.
+It should show the app version number.
 If it says command not found, we recommend restarting your system.
-On Linux or macOS, you can also try to run this command:
+On Linux or macOS, you can also try to run these commands without restarting the computer:

 ```bash
 which $SHELL